nayemalam/reviewly/README.md

 - UI and logic implemented (values stored in Local Storage)
 - Some other nice features implemented:
   - responsive design
+  - clear all comments with  prompt
+    - this will clear only all responses, not the entire local storage
+  - back button for convenience
+  - press "Enter" to submit a comment
+  - can cancel and edit the comment
 - Built with Next.js, React, Redux + Redux Toolkit, styled with SASS, Tailwind CSS and Material UI.

 ## Learn More